 As we approached the launch of the competition in April, we were in the middle of lockdown in the UK.
 We knew that a majority of those who we send our printed entry book to were likely to be spending a great deal of time working from home.
 Nevertheless, we thought it important to get the word out both electronically and in print format.

-Our usual mailing house was out of action, so we had to bring the entry booklets into a staff member’s garage and get a willing neighbour’s teenage daughter to pack up the 3,000+ books and letters inviting entries to the AIBs.
+Our usual mailing house was out of action, so we had to bring the entry booklets into a staff member’s garage and get a willing neighbour’s teenage daughter (pictured left) to pack up the 3,000+ books and letters inviting entries to the AIBs.
 Then we contracted a new mailing company to collect the books and get them into the international postal system.

 So far, so good.
 Very soon after the competition launched, entries started to arrive.
 Gratifyingly, these were not all from companies who have entered before.
 We saw new names, and from the most far-flung places possible (well, to us in the UK at least).
 A couple of calls came in from regular entrants apologising that because of the dreaded WFH arrangements, they couldn’t access their systems to find, review and process potential entries.
 However, the refrain from them all was “we’ll be back in 2021”.

-On to shortlisting.
-A mammoth task once again in 2020 as the team needed to work through around 400 hours of TV, radio and digital productions to find the very best work from a remarkably strong field of contenders.
+Shortlisting proved a mammoth task once again in 2020 as the team needed to work through around 400 hours of TV, radio and digital productions to find the very best work from a remarkably strong field of contenders.

 Then it was on to the judging – almost 50 judges had signed up, based across the globe from New Zealand west through Asia on into the Middle East, south to Africa, north to Europe and west again to North America.